 Ireland already has an excellent reputation as a competitor on the International stage in lifesaving events with several International awards in both still-water and surf events.

-The National Championships are part of Irish Water Safety’s extensive programme to promote water safety in Ireland with a particular focus on the necessary skills required by pool Lifeguards nationwide.
+The National Championships are part of Water Safety Ireland’s extensive programme to promote water safety in Ireland with a particular focus on the necessary skills required by pool Lifeguards nationwide.
 The events promote the fitness and readiness for action of the lifesavers and demonstrate Lifeguard water rescues to the public.

 National championships are now divided into two sections, pool and surf